LeaderBoard Spot

 Overview

-A high percentage of the island’s inhabitants are native Hawaiians, who strive to conserve their sense of community and Aloha ?Aina, love of the land.
+A high percentage of the island’s inhabitants are native Hawaiians, who strive to conserve their sense of community and love of the land.
 They believe that human health directly corresponds to the well-being of the planet.
 Most of the island’s residents live in the central region.
 There are no traffic lights on this, Hawaii’s fifth largest island.
 Molokai still belongs to an earlier time, when paniolo, Hawaiian cowboys, rode horses through the streets.

 There are more churches per capita on Molokai than on any other Hawaiian island, and the clergy played a significant role in the island’s history.
 The remote Kalaupapa Peninsula was once the site of a colony where St Damien, a Catholic missionary, cared for victims of Hansen’s disease, also known as leprosy.
 Today, the area is a sacred park, accessible only by foot or mule down a steep 1,700-foot cliff.